ori294/Interpreter-Flight-Simulator-language/README.md

 ## Setup and execute

-1. Insert the file generic_small.xml into the following path:
+1. Insert the file generic_small.xml (can be found inside the repository) into the following path:
     ```bash
     [FlightGear installation path]/‫‪data/protocol
     ```